SummonerSkies/Prevent-Ireland/README.md

 ## Reflection on Development Process

 ### Successes
-I successfully created a page and a general look that is quite nice, and laid out the goals of the site clearly.
+- I successfully created a page with a clean, simple appearance, and laid out the initial goals of the site clear.
+- I successfully created a responsive page.

 ### Challenges
 - I overscoped myself, and could have kept things much more simple.
 - I did not achieve all the goals of providing information.
 - I did not leave myself enough time to do aappropriate WGAC check.
 - I did not budget my time well, and spent too long on wireframing and looking for information.
+- The site logo/title header could have been more responsive when the page size adjusted between medium sized screens.
+- Did not include a Call to Action button for contacting Prevent Ireland as originally planned in the wireframes.

+### Final Thoughts
+For my first ever website, I am quite pleased with my progress after the first four weeks of coding bootcamp.

 I learned a lot about timekeeping and prioritization from this project.

-### Final Thoughts
-Provide any additional insights gained during the project and thoughts on the overall process.
-**Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
-Finalize this section after Phase 4.
-Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.
+It can be very easy to get caught up in the minor details, and it is important not to forget/ignore the important goals (MVP) required for the site you are building.

+My lack of experience with flexboxes shows on several pages, and I had issues aligning some elements.

+Including Bootstrap in future may help with addressing some design decisions.

+Finally I should reach out and ask for help more often from both my coding cohort, coding partner, and my instructors as and when I need it.

 ## Credits and Attribution

+### Code
+-

 ### Collaborators
-- Coding partner: Brian Murphy
+- Coding partner: Brian Murphy.
-- PREVENT study partner: William Waldron-Hayden
+- PREVENT study partner: William Waldron-Hayden.
+- Instructors: David Calikes, John Rearden, and Kevin Loughrey at <a href="https://www.codeinstitute.net" target="_blank" alt="Link to Code Insititute's website that opens in a new window">Code Institute</a>.

-### Code
+### Content
+- ACT Early - <a href="https://actearly.uk/spot-the-signs-of-radicalisation/what-to-look-for/" alt="Link to ACT Early's Radicalization page that opens in a new window" target="_blank">Radicalization</a>

 ### Images
-- Logo: <a href="https://www.vecteezy.com/vector-art/552197-celtic-knot-heart-vector-illustration" target="_blank">Celtic Knot Heart vector</a> by Brian Goff<br>
-(<a href="https://www.vecteezy.com/free-vector/tied" target="_blank">Tied Vectors by Vecteezy</a>)
+- Logo: <a href="https://www.vecteezy.com/vector-art/552197-celtic-knot-heart-vector-illustration" target="_blank" lt="Link to Brian Goff's vector page on Vecteezy that opens in a new window">Celtic Knot Heart vector</a> by Brian Goff<br> (<a href="https://www.vecteezy.com/free-vector/tied" alt="Link to Vecteezy.com that opens in a new window" target="_blank">Tied Vectors by Vecteezy</a>)
-- (<a href="https://www.pexels.com" target="_blank">Pexels</a>) - Hero and insert images
+- <a href="https://www.pexels.com" target="_blank" alt="Link to the Pexels website that opens in a new window">Pexels</a> - Hero and insert images
-- (<a href="https://www.fontawesome.com" target="_blank">Font Awesome</a>) - media icons
+- <a href="https://www.fontawesome.com" target="_blank" alt="Link to the FontAwesome website that opens in a new window">Font Awesome</a> - media icons

 ## Future Improvements

-Briefly discuss potential future improvements or features that could be added to the project.
-**Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
-These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.
+TBD.

 [def]: /assets/images/amiresponsive1.png